Frans Lanting and Chris Eckstrom Present

-Join us for a special presentation by renowned photographer Frans Lanting in celebration of the Monterey Bay, his home ground for the past 30 years.
-Frans will share images and stories about the Monterey Bay region–one of the hottest hot spots for biodiversity in North America, according to The Nature Conservancy.
+Join us for a special presentation by renowned photographer Frans Lanting and his partner, Chris Eckstrom, in celebration of the Monterey Bay, their home for the past 30 years.
+Frans and Chris will share images and stories about the Central Coast, which is one of the hottest hot spots for biodiversity in North America, according to a study by The Nature Conservancy.

 For information and benefits of sponsorship, please contact Katherine Moore at (831) 459-4568 or email@example.com.